How MABS can help

-Our money advice service is completely free, confidential and independent, and is available in more than 60 locations nationwide.
+Our money advice service is completely free, confidential and independent, and is available in over 60 locations nationwide.

 If it appears that the best support we can give to you is through face-to-face meetings with one of our Money Advisers, you will be asked to collect some information before your first appointment.
-You may be asked to write down as much as you can about your home life who lives with you, what income is in your home, how you spend money, what regular bills you have, and what debt you are carrying.
-This is really important – we cannot help you in the best way possible if we only have half the story.
+You may be asked to write down as much as you can about your home life; who lives with you, what income is coming in, what regular bills you have, where your money is spent, and any debts you may have.
+This is really important as we cannot help you in the best way possible, if we only have half the story.